What you need to know!

 For families coming to visit San Francisco deciding what to do here can often be a bit tricky.
 Do you choose activities that will appeal to mom and dad and make the kids tag along, complaining all the time?
 Or do you focus on child friendly excursions that can, frankly, get a bit boring for the parents?
 Probably a bit of both, right?
 Trust us, you can do way better than that.
 San Francisco is a family and child friendly destination with dozens of activities and attractions which will be entertaining for everyone in your group.
 In this list of the best things to do in San Francisco with kids we’ve broken it down to bring you our tried and trusted family favorites.

-When people think of Disney and California, they usually think of Disneyland, near Los Angeles, but this is one of the best museums to look at the personal history of Walt himself.
+When people think of Disney and California, they usually think of Disneyland, near Los Angeles, but this museum is the best if you want to learn the personal history of Walt himself.
 There are some fabulous galleries, following his life and achievements from the beginning, in Missouri, all the way to the establishment of yes, you guessed it, Disneyland, and beyond.

 It’s called a museum but think of it as a learning environment full of hands-on experiences and exhibits for the little ones.
 They’ll be occupied for hours, learning about the natural world, doing scientific experiments and trying as hard as they can to winch themselves up a pole.
 It’s a great, fun, safe and affordable experience for the whole family.
 It's also in a great location in the Golden Gate National Recreation Area, just the other side of the Golden Gate Bridge from downtown.